ImaMapleTree/derive-ctor/README.md

 # derive-ctor

-`derive-ctor` is a Rust procedural macro crate that allows you to easily generate constructor methods for your structs.
+**derive-ctor** is a Rust procedural macro crate that allows you to easily generate constructor methods for your structs.
-With the `#[derive(ctor)]` attribute, you can automatically create a constructor(s) for structs and enums.
+With the `#[derive(ctor)]` attribute, you can automatically create a constructor(s) for structs, enums, and unions.
 The crate also provides various options to customize the generated constructor methods.

 ## Features
-- Automatically generate a constructor method for structs and enums with `#[derive(ctor)]`.
+- Automatically generate a constructor method for structs, enums, and unions with `#[derive(ctor)]`.
 - Customize the name and visibility of the auto-generated constructor using `#[ctor(visibility method_name)]`.
   - Supports const constructors by adding the "const" keyword.
   - Provide a list of names to generate multiple constructors.